lioula3/lioula3/README.md

 <p align="center">

-<i>"Rigour, curiosity, and a critical eye: the three pillars of good
+<i>"Rigour, curiosity, and a critical eye: the three pillars of a good
-data science."</i>
+data scientist."</i>

 </p>